camille-lanuel/dashboard/README.md

 A fake [dashboard](https://www.theodinproject.com/lessons/node-path-intermediate-html-and-css-admin-dashboard) for the Odin Project.
+The goal is to use grids (as much as possible) to recreate the design.
+Note that it is not responsive (yet?).

 Profile pictures from the Netflix series Aggretsuko.